fazleh2010/term-a-llod-demo/README.md

 b) Sparql:  Click the Sparql button.
 You can access your terminology through the SPARQL query.

 ### Link your terminology with other terminology
 4. Run the following command.
-Here
-- the other terminology is intaglio terminology (https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql)
+- Here, the other terminology is intaglio terminology (https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql)
 ```
 curl -d "endpoint=https://webtentacle1.techfak.uni-bielefeld.de/tbx2rdf_intaglio/sparql" \
           -H "Content-Type: application/x-www-form-urlencoded" \